Last Updated: May 4, 2020

 If you can afford to make your mortgage payment, please do so.
 When there’s any kind of payment pause, Quicken Loans and other mortgage lenders keep making your mortgage payment on a monthly basis to the bondholder invested in your loan.

-Additionally, the initial period of any offered forbearance is 3 months.
+Additionally, the initial period of any offered forbearance is 3 months, although it can be extended for 12 months total should you need it.
 By waiting until you need the help, you give yourself the most time when you need it.
 The assistance being offered around this COVID-19 situation is available for those who have lost work, are ill or can’t work due to caring for a sick family member.

 What’s A Forbearance?